Bilge Care and Preventing Oil Spills

 - Check saturation of absorbent periodically.
 When fully saturated, remove absorbent and place it in a leak-proof bag or container.

 How to discard used oil absorbents?

-2. Bring your used oil absorbents to your County local household hazardous waste collection center.
-For locations call 1-800 –CLEANUP or visit www.earth911.org.
+- 2. Bring your used oil absorbents to your County local household hazardous waste collection center.
+For locations visit Cal Recycle.

 No Soap Approach!